Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 make run TARGET=hw FFT_2D_DT=0 FFT_2D_INSTS=5 ITER_CNT=16 EN_TRACE=1 FFT_2D_PT=64 (hardware, cint16 datatype, 5 instances, 16 iterations, enable trace profiling, matrix dimentions rows=32 and columns=64 )
 ```

-This command runs the `make kernels`,`make graph`,`make xsa`,`make application`,`make package`, and `make run_emu` for hardware emulation or to run on hardware (VCK190 board) depending on the `TARGET` you specify.
+This command runs the `make kernels`, ` make graph`, `make xsa`,`make an application`, `make package`, and `make run_emu` for hardware emulation or to run on hardware (VCK190 board) depending on the `TARGET` you specify.
 The settings also apply to the individual make steps listed below.

-The generated files for each `FFT_2D_INSTS` are placed under an individual directory: `$(BUILD_TARGET_DIR)/`.
 Each `make` step to build the design is specified in the following sections.
 These sections also detail the options used and the location of input and output files in each case.
+The generated files for each `FFT_2D_INSTS` are placed under an individual directory: `$(BUILD_TARGET_DIR)/`.

 </details>